 Mark Hayward teaches in the Department of Communication Studies at York University.
+He is also the Associate Dean Academic in the Faculty of Graduate Studies.
 His research interests include media history, the philosophy of technology and social theory.

-He has published essays in such journals as Cultural Studies, SubStance, Modern Italy and New Formations.
+He is the author of Identity and Industry: Making Media Multicultural in Canada (MQUP 2019).
+He has published essays in many journals including Cultural Studies, SubStance, Canadian Journal of Communication and New Formations.
 He is the co-editor (with Josh Hanan) of Communication and the Economy (Peter Lang, 2013).

 A multi-year project funded by SSHRC to research the history of third-language media in Canada.
 The project looks at the circulation of audiovisual media in the years prior to established broadcast outlets (1970-1985).
-Research has documented the history of the cultural infrastructure through which films, music and other media circulated across Canada.
+Drawing on this research, I published Identity and Industry: Making Media Multicultural in Canada.

 Mechanology & Media-making

 A collaborative research project (with Ghislain Thibault) funded by SSHRC looking at the history of mechanology, a 'general science' of machines first proposed in the 1930s.
 We are exploring the ways in which individuals associated with mechanology incorporated the experimentation with media technology into their research practice.

 Banking as Media Industry.

 A project that looks at the intersection between banking and cultural project as it relates to the incorporation of media technology throughout its history.
 This includes a discussion of such technologies at the ATM, Drive-in banking as well as the development of financial networks.

 A selection of published writing and conference presentations for download.